jhorowitz1996/Final-Project-CS50-Evolutionary-Timeline/README.md

 * After providing a username/password answer a couple of quick prompts re who you are (ex.
 Student, using Mapbox for data vis etc.)
 * Copy paste your Mapbox API token on line XXX in replacement of "MAPBOX ACCESS TOKEN HERE":

-Copy/paste your Mapbox API token here :  `code()`
+Set the value of the variable `mapboxgl.accessToken` on line 168 to your Mapbox token.

-The setup for this is very simple!
-Just open index.html in a browser.
+Then, just open index.html in a browser.
+Easey peasey. :)

 ## Libraries Included ##